webdevelopers-eu/zolinga/README.md

 # Zolinga PHP Framework
+*Etymology: In the Chichewa language of Africa, the word "zolinga" means "goals."*

 ## Introduction
 Zolinga is a minimalist and well-thought-out PHP framework.
 It does not require a database (although modules might).
 It encapsulates the distilled essence of practical experience gained over years of developing web applications.
 It offers a simple yet comprehensive API for building robust, efficient, and stable applications.